Value-added tax (VAT)

 Tax incentives for forestry activity

-IMI exemption is applicable to rural real estate corresponding to forest areas covered by a forest intervention zone and to rural real estate intended for forestry exploitation under a forest management plan.
+An IMI exemption is applicable to rural real estate within forest areas covered by a forest intervention zone, and to rural real estate intended for forestry exploitation under a forest management plan.

 Tax regime for investment promotion (RFAI)

-Companies with investments that qualify for the RFAI can benefit from an exemption or reduction from IMI for a period of up to ten years regarding real estate acquired and regarded as an eligible investment.
+Companies with investments that qualify for the RFAI, can benefit from an IMI reduction or exemption for a period of up to ten years, in relation to any real estate acquired and regarded as an eligible investment.

 Additional to the IMI (AIMI)

-Urban properties classified as ‘trade, industry, or services’ and ‘others’ are excluded from AIMI.
+Urban properties classified as for ‘trade, industry, or services’ and ‘others’ are excluded from AIMI.

-In the case of real estate financial leases, lessors are not allowed to charge the AIMI on the lease payments if the tax registration value of the property does not exceed EUR 600,000.
+In the case of real estate financial leases, lessors are not allowed to charge AIMI on lease payments if the tax registration value of the property does not exceed EUR 600,000.

 The taxable basis corresponds to the sum of the TRV of all the urban properties held by each taxpayer, reported as of 1 January of each year.

-Properties that benefited from IMI exemption in the previous year are excluded from the taxable basis.
+Properties that benefited from an IMI exemption in the previous year are excluded from the taxable basis.

-The applicable rates are 0.4% for entities and 7.5% for urban properties owned by entities in tax havens.
+The applicable rates are of 0.4% for entities and of 7.5% for urban properties owned by entities in tax havens.

-Construction and housing cooperatives are no longer exempt from AIMI when they are the owners, have the right of surface, or the usufruct, exclusively, of properties intended for social housing or controlled-costs.
+Construction and housing cooperatives are no longer AIMI exempt when they own , have the right of surface, or the usufruct, exclusively, of properties intended for social housing or for (será rent controlled apartments).

-On the other hand, it is foreseen the exclusion of taxation of properties that are exclusively intended for the construction of social housing or controlled-costs owned by construction and housing cooperatives or residents' associations.
+On the other hand, the exclusion of taxation of properties that are exclusively intended for the construction of social housing or controlled-costs owned by construction and housing cooperatives or residents' associations is established.

 The properties owned by construction and housing cooperatives, as well as residents' associations, will be excluded from taxation.

 Taxpayers have the option to deduct the AIMI paid, limited to the fraction of the tax corresponding to the income generated by properties subject to AIMI, in the scope of lease or accommodation activities.
-This deduction option (deduction to the CIT fraction) jeopardises the deduction of AIMI in the determination of CITable income.
+This deduction option (deduction to the CIT fraction) jeopardises the deduction of AIMI in the determination of income subject to CIT.

 Property transfer tax (Imposto Municipal sobre as Transmissões Onerosas de Imóveis or IMT)

 IMT is a municipal tax levied on the transfer for consideration of real estate located in the Portuguese territory.
-The tax is due by the acquirer at the rates shown below, and the taxable basis is the same as for IMI or the price agreed upon by the contracting parties, whichever is higher.
-Note that the acquisition of more than 75% of the share capital of a company incorporated as a limited liability company (Sociedade por quotas), which owns real estate located in Portugal, is also subject to IMT.
+The tax is owed by the acquirer at the rates shown below, and the taxable basis is the same, whether for IMI or for the price agreed upon by the contracting parties, whichever is higher.
+Note that the acquisition of more than 75% of the share capital of a limited liability company (Sociedade por quotas), which owns real estate located in Portugal, is also subject to IMT.